MuckerMayhem/TestBot/README.md

 * yerawizard

 As for what they do, that's to come when it's not ~~11:30 PM~~ 4:15 AM and I'm not lazy.

+## More Information
+See the [wiki](https://github.com/ColeTheKing/TestBot/wiki) for more information